NUS-Project-SaBai/BackEnd/documentation/patient records & vitals/patients_post.md

 #### Processing on the Frontend

 - **Where**:
-  submitNewVisit
+  submitNewPatient
 - **How**:
-  Formats the new visit in a JSON object with 3 properties
+  Formats the new patient in a JSON object with properties
-- **Example**:
-  - patient: patient.pk,
-  - status: 'started',
-  - visit_date: moment().format('DD MMMM YYYY HH:mm'),

 #### Processing on the Backend